Western Zone Obesity Network · Patient Guide

 • Cronometer

-• Local and online bariatric support groups (ask your team)
+• Online and local bariatric surgery support groups – ask your healthcare team

 You Are Not Alone

 This guide is for educational purposes only and does not replace advice from your healthcare provider.
 It is based on guidelines from Obesity Canada.
+Procedure illustrations credited to le Roux et al., “Bariatric Surgery: A Best Practice Article.”
 Last updated: April 2026.

 Prefer a printable copy?

 This page is the complete guide.
-The same content is also available as a print-friendly Guide to Bariatric Surgery (PDF), with procedure diagrams.
+The same content is also available as a print-friendly Guide to Bariatric Surgery (PDF).

 Download PDF